JHL-HUST/PWWS/README.md

 * Run`evaluate_fool_reaults.py`to evaluate adversarial examples.
 * If you want to train or fool different models, reset the argument in `training.py`and`fool.py`.
 ### Result on pretrained model

+`runs/`contains some pretrained NN models, the information of these models are showed as the following table.

+We use these pretrained models to generate 1000 adversarial examples with PWWS.

+- `test_set` means classification accuracy on test set.
+- `clean_1000` means classification accuracy on the 1000 clean samples(from test set).
+- `adv_1000` means classification accuracy on the adversarial examples corresponding to the 1000 clean samples.
+- `sub_rate` means word replacement rate defined in `Section 4.4`.
+- `NE_rate` means  (number of $NE_{adv}$)/(number of substitute word).

+If you want to use this model, rename the them or modify the paths to model in the `.py` files.

 | data_set       | neural_network | test_set | clean_1000 | adv_1000  | sub_rate | NE_rate |
 | -------------- | -------------- | -------- | ---------- | --------- | -------- | ------- |